Home / microfluidic reviews / Organs-on-chip & 3d cell culture / Recent research breakthroughs in lung-on-chip technology

 Recent research breakthroughs in lung-on-chip technology

-The development of new therapeutic drugs is decreasing while research costs are rising.
-A study from the Tufts Center for the Study of Drug Development (USA) [1] stated an increase of the total capitalized costs of 8,5% per year (regardless of price inflation) with a consequent decrease in success rates.
-According to Marshall and Rowan, alternative methods can be a solution to finding new treatments at lower costs and without the ethically questionable use of animal testing.
+Development of new therapeutic drugs is decreasing while research costs are rising.
+A study from the Tufts Center for the Study of Drug Development (USA) [1] stated an increase of the total capitalized costs of 8,5% per year (regardless of price inflation) with a consequent decreases in success rates.
+According to Marshall and Rowan, alternative methods can be a solution to find new treatments at lower costs and without the ethically questionable use of animal testing.
+In particular, organs-on-chip represent an innovative method that could favor new discoveries in health research like specified by Zhang & al [2].
+Different micromodels have already been elaborated for muscles, bones, brain and more specifically blood brain barrier, gut, liver, as well as multi-organs systems, so it only follows that a lung-on-chip would be developped.

 Challenges in the reproduction of pulmonary thrombosis in a lung-on-chip

-Figure 2: A thrombosis.
+Figure 2: Schematic representation of a thrombosis.
 A blood clot obstructs the vessels.
 Depending on the vessel and the localization, it can be extremely dangerous.

 Technical characteristics of the microdevice